matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 # Local testing

-Sometimes there is a need to test contracts in a local environment so that there is no need to worry about the testnet latency or fees.
+Sometimes there is a need to test contracts in a local environment for network latency or fee reasons.

-zkSync team provides a dockerized local setup for testing purposes.
+zkSync team provides a dockerized local setup for this purpose.

 ## Prerequisites

 It is required that you have `Docker` and `docker-compose` installed on your computer.

+Also, some familiarity with the zkSync hardhat plugin is assumed.
+If you are new developing on zkSync with hardhat, a nice introduction is [here](./getting-started.md).

 ## Installing the testing environment

-You can download the dockerized docker setup with the following command.
+You can download the dockerized setup with the following command.

 ```
 git clone https://github.com/matter-labs/local-setup.git